immanuel404/Prompt_AI/README.md

 - Submit a prompt and see the response displayed dynamically on the same page.

-- #get an API key from the OpenRouter website
+- #get an API key from the OpenRouter website.

 <br/>